26 Marketing tips for small businesses

 The real test of your service is that when people talk about your service they don’t even mention the price, they simply rave about the solutions, outcomes and benefits they have gained from using your services!

-Authenticity occurs when clients knows who is BEHIND the service – who are you, why was this business started, why do you have a love for your health and wellness modality.
+Authenticity occurs when clients know who is BEHIND the service – who are you, why was this business started, why do you have a love for your health and wellness modality.

 You need to write about YOU (and the others in your team) in the first person to make you personable and approachable.
 Writing in the 3rd person makes you sound more distant and elitist.

 Hi, my name is Michael Whang and I love to surf our beautiful beaches here in California.
 Having suffered a knee injury in my early 20’s which is now fully rehabilitated I know that I can help you with your knee challenges so that you too can get back to things you love to do in the great outdoors.

 16 CREATE AN EMAIL NEWSLETTER/E-NEWS + LEAD MAGNET

 Offer a monthly email newsletter/e-news on your area of expertise.
 Have an opt-in button on your website for people to register their name and email so that you can build your list (yes, it is true ‘the money is in the list’).